 Determining what constitutes a good ROI is subjective and largely depends on the investment type and market conditions.
 Generally, investors look for ROI benchmarks that align with their risk tolerance and financial goals.

-In traditional investments, such as fixed deposits, a good ROI might be modest, whereas higher risk ventures, like equities or start-ups, might promise a higher ROI to compensate for the increased risk.
+In traditional investments, such as fixed deposits, a good ROI might be modest, whereas higher risk ventures, like equities or start-ups, may offer higher return potential to compensate for the increased risk.

 Factors that influence what is considered a good ROI include: